Uberspace/lab/source/guide_sulu.rst

 Updates
 =======

 .. note:: Check the Releases_ on Github regularly to stay informed about the newest version.
-Follow the upgrade guidelines before updating the code via composer..

 .. warning:: Follow the upgrade guidelines before updating the code via composer..